nicolasmiaguchiku/Feijuca.Auth/docs/docs/feijucaMandatoryConfigs.md

 #### 🛠️ Step 3: Inserting the Initial Configurations Using the API

-After accessing the URL where **Feijuca.Auth.Api** is running and appending `/swagger` or `/scalar`, you will see all the available API endpoints.
+After accessing the URL where **Feijuca.Auth.Api** is running by adding `/swagger` or `/scalar` to the url, you will see all the available API endpoints.
-However, on this moment these are only definitions of the endpoints.
+However, on this moment these are only definitions of the endpoints is not possible use them before do the below configs.

 🚧 **Before you can use them, if you try to make a request now, you'll receive an error due to missing configuration.**